 So, if you enjoy painting, do it.
 Perhaps you’re a keen jogger, and in that case, get out there and jog away.
 The more you keep your mind ticking over and away from the things that cause you concern, the less clingy you’ll be.
 [Read: How to stop having negative thoughts that drag you down]

-If you’re asking yourself ‘am I clingy’, it’s probably because there’s something that has caused you to feel that way.
-It could be low self-esteem in general, but maybe it’s that someone hurt you in the past.
+If you’re asking yourself ‘am I clingy?,’ it’s probably because there’s something that has caused you to feel that way.
+It could be low self-esteem in general, or maybe someone hurt you in the past.

 Try and pinpoint the reason and do some thinking.
 Try and overcome it by talking about it with someone you care about, especially your partner.